 RoleMath's current software-developer sample is qualitative vocabulary, not a market share report.
 In 1,112 sampled software-developer postings, common terms included Python, AWS, Kubernetes, software development, TypeScript, React, Java, API, Azure, GCP, GitHub, JavaScript, Terraform, Docker, and problem solving.

 That sample points to a practical takeaway: front-end evidence should usually include JavaScript, TypeScript, React, API integration, and user-facing quality.
 Back-end evidence should usually include APIs, data validation, cloud or deployment context, logs, tests, and possibly Python, Java, Docker, Terraform, AWS, Azure, or GCP depending on the target role.
 Do not convert this into a claim that one side has more demand.
-The current panel is not trend-ready.
+The current panel is without enough comparable samples yet.

 AI impact context